elugens/hello-javascript/docs/additional-questions/network-requests/url-objects.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The built-in URL class offers a simple interface for constructing and interpreting URLs.
 There are no networking functions that need a specific URL object; strings suffice.
 So, theoretically, we don't need to utilize URLs.
 However, it might be helpful when constructing URLs dynamically.
 The URL() constructor provides a freshly generated URL object that represents the URL specified by the arguments, of which there are two: URL and base.
 A USVString or any other object with a stringifier indicating a relative URL, like an &#8249;a&#8250; element, represents the URL.
 If the URL is relative, the base must be specified and used as the base URL.
-If the URL is absolute, the base gets disregarded.
+If the URL is absolute, the base does not matter.
 The base is a string that represents the base URL to utilize when the URL is relative, and it defaults to undefined if not given.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />